Impact Story

 Why were you keen to work on this project?

-“Foley Hoag has worked with Transparency International in the past, and I am a firm believer in the organisation’s anti-corruption mission.
+“Foley Hoag has worked with Transparency International U.S. in the past, and I am a firm believer in the organisation’s anti-corruption mission.
 This project—analyzing the potential constitutional challenges to a bill designed to reduce foreign corruptive influence in the U.S. through funding and lobbying, among other things—was an opportunity to help the organisation with a high-impact way of stemming corruption in government. ”

 – Christopher Hart